Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 Making time for myself no matter how busy my life can be with work becomes increasingly important.

-My family is first and always first because those or the people I’m growing old with.
+My family is first and always first because they’re the people I’m walking this path with.

 I’m frugal and living the simple life enjoying what most people pass by because they are in such a hurry.